-Step 4: If successful resolution cannot be reached, either for practical or for policy-related reasons, the Field Director will notify the Program Director to bring the issue before the Admissions &Retention (A&R) Committee.
-The student will be invited to attend the A&R Committee meeting to discuss the concern.
+Step 4: If successful resolution cannot be reached, either for practical or for policy-related reasons, the Field Director will notify the Program Director to bring the issue before the BSW faculty at a faculty meeting, also referred to as the Admissions & Retention (A&R) Committee.
+The student will be invited to attend a BSW program meeting or specially convened meeting with BSW faculty to discuss the concern.

-Step 5: After the meeting, the student's advisor or the Program Director, will notify the student in writing of his/her concern and the A&R Committee resolution.
+Step 5: After the meeting, the student's advisor or the Program Director, will notify the student in writing of the BSW faculty meeting resolution.

-Step 6: If the student does not agree with the resolution, a written appeal must be sent by the student to the Program Director within 5 working days.
+Step 6: if the student does not agree with the resolution, the student must send a written appeal to the Program Director within 5 working days.